Milton Brunson: Career

 His music career started in 1947, at the age of 18 by learning his craft from Thomas A. Dorsey, Mahalia Jackson, and Robert Johnson.
 After this mentoring process, he started the Thompson Community Singers (nicknamed, "The Tommies"), that appeared on many episodes of the Jubilee Showcase.
 They even played Grant Park during the Chicago Gospel Music Festival and at the Apollo Theater and at Madison Square Garden in New York City.
 This got them enough recognition to play in England, Italy, and many other countries around the globe.
 Brunson and the Thompson Community Singers released twenty-two musical projects, and a few of those were released posthumously.
 Ten albums got charted on the Billboard Gospel Albums chart, with five of them achieving the top spot on the chart.
 They received numerous accolades ranging from a nomination for the Best Gospel Album, Group or Choir at the 1988 Soul Train Music Awards and for Best Gospel Album at the 1993 Soul Train Music Awards.
 In addition, they won a Grammy Award for Best Gospel Choir or Chorus Album at the 37th Annual Grammy Awards, while they were nominated two other times.
 The Thompson Community Singers boasts some notable alumni particularly, Darius Brooks, Ricky Dillard, and Jessy Dixon.

 Death

 Brunson died at his residence in Chicago, Illinois on April 1, 1997.
 He is interred at Oakridge Cemetery in Hillside, Illinois.

 Personal life

 Brunson was married to Joann Brunson.
 They had three children together, two daughters, Donna Louise and Lavitia, and a son, Kevin.

 Legacy

 His last album, When You Get High on Jesus, Oh My God, released in 1997 by Hob Records, was a posthumous release.
 He has a post office branch and school named after him in Austin, Illinois, a neighborhood on Chicago's West Side.
+He has gained notoriety for his seemingly random inclusion in a custom Jeopardy board played by YouTubers Bengal and GiraffeNeckMarc.